 I want to apply for a grant, but I do not have a nonprofit or business that can serve as a fiscal sponsor.
 What should I do?

 East Portland Action Plan accepts applications that have a fiscal sponsor.
-If you need assistance with finding a fiscal sponsor, contact the EPAP Grant Manager.
+If you need assistance with finding a fiscal sponsor, contact Grants Manager jr.lilly2@portlandoregon,gov.

 Can I schedule an appointment to meet with East Portland Action Plan staff before applying for a funding opportunity?

 Yes.
 You are encouraged to individually contact the East Portland Action Plan Grant Manager with any question and for support and input on your grant application.
-We may not be able to schedule one-on-one meetings with all potential applications, but we’ve organized in-person sessions in anticipation of funding opportunities.
-We encourage you to participate in one of these to learn more.
+We also hold in-person sessions in anticipation of funding opportunities.
+We encourage you to participate in one of these to learn more, because others often raise questions that provide answers that you didn't know you needed to know.

 When are East Portland Action Plan funding applications due?